moul/bits.manfred.life/posts/immortal-ideas/index.md

 TODO: Classic art depicting Jesus teaching, combined with a modern interpretation of his principles.

 The teachings of Jesus, focusing on love, forgiveness, and kindness, have not only shaped religious thought but also influenced secular ethics and morality.

-This section could delve into how these ancient principles remain relevant in modern society, influencing everything from individual behavior to large-scale humanitarian efforts.
+TODO: Delve into how these ancient principles remain relevant in modern society, influencing everything from individual behavior to large-scale humanitarian efforts.

 ### Satoshi Nakamoto and the Blockchain Revolution